“Hi, we’re from the electricity company – we’d like to ask a few questions to see if you could maybe save on your monthly bill”.

 I tried to smile, but probably failed.
 Trying to be nice though:

 “Guys, I know you’re not from Endesa.
-You’re with the competition, and you want people to switch providers”.
+You’re with a competitor, and you want people to switch providers”.

 Gobsmacked, they stared at me.